TICKING DORADITO Pseudocolopteryx citreola

 Material contained herewith may not be used without the prior written permission of FAUNA Paraguay.

-Photographs on this page were taken by Paul Smith and are used with their permission.
+Material on this page was provided by Paul Smith and Robert Wynands and is used with their permission.